franzbu/WinHammer.spoon/README.md

   -- Should LattinMellon be used alongside AeroSpace?
   AeroSpace = true
+  ratioMoveAS = 0.8

 })
 ```
+The option 'ratioMoveAS' determines how much of the window needs to be moved beyond the left or right borders of the screen for the window to be moved to the previous or next (work-) space.
+A value of 1 disables this function, a value of 0 would disable the automatic positioning feature of LattinMellon.

 To use LattinMellon alongside AeroSpace only makes sense if the layout in AeroSpace is set to 'floating' layout.
 AeroSpace is thus used primarily for its excellent implemantation of spaces, or, as they are called in AeroSpace, workspaces.